CapDeBilos/multiple_laser_filamentation/Project_history.md

 - are we actually doing multiple laser filamentation?
 For now we have just used the cylindrical symmetry.
 Change to cartesian
 - to ease the memory usage, try to save periodically the data into a file (once every few steps).
 Then use the information from there
 - Would it be possible to change the resolution in r once filamentation occurs?
 - Can we combine Finite difference method with Spectral method?
 Use the Fourier transform in terms of $z$ with no time term.

+* TO DO *
+- Problems that need to be solved rigth now: what we have at the moment is a grid $z\times r\times t$ of the form 100_002 x 102 x 102.
+In this form, because of the small resolution along $r$, once the beam gets to the non-linear regime, it starts oscillating too much.
+To solve this, we need to increase the number of points in the radial vector (say by at least a factor of 10).
+To do this, we need to store the envelope of the electric field for diagnostics in a more memory-efficient way.